 Shrimp Cocktail is a classic appetizer, especially around the holidays, and it's so incredibly easy to make!
 My shrimp cocktail recipe has a homemade sauce and is ready in just around 10 minutes.
 You can make it several days ahead to make dinner prep even easier!

-Shrimp is such a quick and easy protein to cook, and it’s healthy as well!
-We love to make our Crispy Coconut Shrimp which can be either baked or fried and served as an appetizer, or for dinner these healthy Sheet Pan Shrimp Fajitas are absolutely packed with flavor and take just 30 minutes to prepare!
+Shrimp is such a quick and easy protein to cook, and it's healthy as well!
+We love to make our Crispy Coconut Shrimp which can be either baked or fried and served as an appetizer, Bang Bang Shrimp with their irresistible sauce, or for dinner these healthy Sheet Pan Shrimp Fajitas are absolutely packed with flavor and take just 30 minutes to prepare!

 A few years ago at Christmas or New Years (I can't remember which!), my husband's Aunt Claudia made a shrimp cocktail platter that was just SO delicious.
 She makes the BEST food, and is also the one who taught me how to make Italian pizzelles.

 This shrimp cocktail makes a fantastic starter for a holiday dinner because it's healthy, light, and easy.
 Plus, you can prep it in advance.

 But you definitely don't need to wait for the holidays to enjoy this classic shrimp cocktail!

 This Shrimp Cocktail recipe is a lifesaver for so many reasons!
 Almost all of the ingredients are pantry staples, so I can make it in a pinch with things I already have on hand.
 The key is to always keep a bag or two of frozen shrimp in the freezer, which I usually have for making quick dinners.